Fiscal policy: Borrowing

 A fiscal deficit is often funded by issuing bonds such as Treasury bills or and gilt-edged securities but can also be funded by issuing equity.
 Bonds pay interest, either for a fixed period or indefinitely that is funded by taxpayers as a whole.
 Equity offers returns on investment (interest) that can only be realized in discharging a future tax liability by an individual taxpayer.
 If available government revenue is insufficient to support the interest payments on bonds, a nation may default on its debts, usually to foreign creditors.
 Public debt or borrowing refers to the government borrowing from the public.
 It is impossible for a government to "default" on its equity since the total returns available to all investors (taxpayers) are limited at any point by the total current year tax liability of all investors.

 Dipping into prior surpluses

 A fiscal surplus is often saved for future use, and may be invested in either local currency or any financial instrument that may be traded later once resources are needed and the additional debt is not needed.

-Fiscal straitjacket
+Balanced budget amendment

-The concept of a fiscal straitjacket is a general economic principle that suggests strict constraints on government spending and public sector borrowing, to limit or regulate the budget deficit over a time period.
+The concept of a balanced budget amendment or fiscal straitjacket is a general economic principle that suggests strict constraints on government spending and public sector borrowing, to limit or regulate the budget deficit over a time period.
 Most US states have balanced budget rules that prevent them from running a deficit.
 The United States federal government technically has a legal cap on the total amount of money it can borrow, but it is not a meaningful constraint because the cap can be raised as easily as spending can be authorized, and the cap is almost always raised before the debt gets that high.
+A balanced budget amendment can include an adjustment for business cycles.